 What we know about Wess Roley, the 20-year-old suspect in the Idaho fire shooting

-Coeur d’Alene, Idaho (CNN) — The suspect who police believe gunned down two firefighters Sunday after starting a brush fire in Idaho wanted to pursue a career as a firefighter himself, his grandfather told CNN.
+Coeur d’Alene, Idaho (CNN) — The suspect who police believe killed two firefighters Sunday after igniting a brush fire in Idaho with a flint fire starter wanted to pursue a career as a firefighter himself, his grandfather told CNN.

 Wess Roley, 20, was identified by a law enforcement official as the suspect in the shooting in Coeur d’Alene, Idaho, which left two firefighters responding to the blaze dead and injured a third.
-Roley was found dead at the scene.
+Authorities said Roley was found dead at the scene, and appears to have shot himself.

 Roley’s grandfather, Dale Roley, told CNN his grandson came from a family of arborists and had been working in the tree service industry while trying to figure out his career path.